 Class 4: Subjective Rating

-In this class the evaluation of roughness investigated by driving the car on the road or making the visual survey.
+In this class the evaluation of roughness investigated by driving the Car on the road or making the visual survey.

 International Road Roughness:

-International roughness index (IRI) is the accepted standard for measuring road surface’s roughness in worldwide.
+International roughness index (IRI) is the accepted standard for measuring road surface's roughness in worldwide.
 The IRI was obtained by the experiment led in Brazil.
 This experimental helped in comparing direct data of different countries and different instruments that helps in predicting historical trend with confidence.
 Results from research could not be compared without the use of conversion factors or a common method for calculation,.
 IRI is reproducible, portable and stable with time.
 Accordingly, IRI is considered a geometric property of the road.
 Hence, it is a time-stable index, which generates the same values when applied to the same road (Sayers and Karamihas 1995)